strong-type-systems/libregraphicsmeeting/current/2025/program/elephant_in_the_room-who_owns_the_image.md

 ---
 labels: ['ai', 'ownership', 'intelectual-property']
 type: talk
-title: "The elephant in the room: who owns the image?"
+title: "The Elephant in the Room: Who Owns the Image?"
 hosts: ['Eylul']
 ---